-Cashflow is the amount of money coming in to a business and the amount of money going out.
+Cashflow is the amount of money coming into a business and the amount of money going out.

 Cash inflow comes from sources such as payments from customers, receipt of a loan, money from investors and interest on savings or investments.
 It will enable the business to meet its tax liabilities on time and will reduce costs, for example interest charges.

-Cashflow is important because it later becomes payment for things that make your business run: expenses like stock or raw materials, employees, rent and other operating expenses on time.
+It’s important because it later becomes payment for things that make your business run: expenses like stock or raw materials, employees, rent and other operating expenses on time.

 Strong cash flow also makes your business more appealing to a lender if you wanted to take on new debt at some point.
 You also have the ability to offer favourable credit terms to attract new buyers if you are less desperate for cash.

 It is important for all businesses, large and small to manage their cashflow effectively.
-To ensure good cashflow, it is important that customers pay on time.
+To ensure good cash flow, it is important that customers pay on time.

 1. Have a System

 By having a good system in place to manage things, you can save yourself time, effort and hassle.
 It is important that your system includes a clear timeline of when invoices will be created and sent, when you expect payment to come in, when you’ll send payment reminders, and when you’ll follow up.